 His award-winning research is supported by several multi-year grant schemes, notably from the Social Sciences and Humanities Research Council of Canada and the Chiang Ching-kuo Foundation, and can be summarized in fivefold: (1) examining the life course experiences (e.g. from education to the labour market), and public management, of ethnic minorities in global contexts; (2) analyzing state-society relationships in China, and how the activities of emerging state and non-state actors potentially affect salient theories, practices and assumptions in international development and global affairs; (3) assessing the evolving behaviour of policy actors and citizens, and their subsequent impact on advanced authoritarian regimes; (4) evaluating global social and economic sustainability, and the development of environmental, social and corporate governance principles and practices; and, (5) probing into the essentialist qualities of the self, community and state through their performative interplay in the public domain.

-He is the author and editor of eight books, and his journal articles appear in leading outlets in political science (e.g. Governance, International Political Science Review), sociology (e.g. Current Sociology), Chinese studies (e.g. The China Quarterly, Journal of Contemporary China), ethnic studies (e.g. Ethnic and Racial Studies), labour studies (e.g. International Labour Review), social policy (e.g. Journal of Social Policy), public administration (e.g. Public Administration and Development), development studies (e.g. Development Policy Review, European Journal of Development Research), and non-profit studies (e.g. Voluntas, Journal of Civil Society).
-Many of his influential publications have been translated into several languages, including Chinese, French, German, Russian and Spanish, and are available as video/audio books and papers.
+He is the author and editor of nine books, and his journal articles appear in leading outlets in political science (e.g. Democratization, Governance, International Political Science Review), sociology (e.g. Current Sociology), Chinese studies (e.g. The China Quarterly, Journal of Contemporary China, The China Journal), ethnic studies (e.g. Ethnic and Racial Studies), labour studies (e.g. International Labour Review), social policy (e.g. Journal of Social Policy), public administration (e.g. Public Administration and Development), philosophy (e.g. Journal of Deliberative Democracy), development studies (e.g. Development Policy Review, European Journal of Development Research), and non-profit studies (e.g. Voluntas, Journal of Civil Society).
+Many of his influential publications have been translated into several languages, including Chinese, French, German, Japanese, Russian and Spanish, and are available as video/audio books and papers.